jthecoder12/UnitConverter/README.md

 Make sure you have [Deno](https://deno.com/), [NodeJS](https://nodejs.org/), and [NPM](https://www.npmjs.com/).
 Or you could install the TypeScript NPM package and run it that way.
 <br>
 Type <code>npm start</code> to run the program.

+To make an executable, type: <code>deno compile -A -o unitconverter.exe main.ts</code>.